g-gundam/chartserver.jl/README.md

 ### URLs of Interest

-There are the API endpoints that are supporting /demo2.
+These are the API endpoints that are supporting /demo2.

 - http://localhost:8080/demo2/charts :: chart configuration as data
 - http://localhost:8080/demo2/latest :: all series data for all charts